philsinatra/IDM222/instructor_materials/06-animations-transitions.md

 ## CSS Transforms

-^ _Transforms_ let your rotate, scale, skew and position HTML elements using CSS code.

-^ When you combine transforms with transitions, you can create some interesting animations for your HTML elements.

----

-## 2D Transforms
+### 2D Transforms

 ```tex
 transform          Applies transform methods
 transform-origin   Changes the default origin point
 ```

+^ _Transforms_ let your rotate, scale, skew and position HTML elements using CSS code.

+^ When you combine transforms with transitions, you can create some interesting animations for your HTML elements.

 ^ The transform property lets you apply one or more transforms to an HTML element.
 The transform-origin property lets you change the origin point for the transform.
 Methods for 2D transformations include rotate, scale, skew, translate and matrix (which let your do all the other methods in a single method).